Skip to content

 Most tourism operators in the West of Ireland still follow the 1990s script: close for November-February, break even in March-April and September-October, make the margin in summer.
 That model works only if you own the building outright, have no staff payroll, and have no ambition to grow.

-The operators we see growing fastest in 2026 are treating October to April as the strategic battleground — because summer is a price taker's market, and shoulder season is where brand and loyalty are built.
+The operators best positioned to grow in 2026 are the ones treating October to April as the strategic battleground — because summer is a price taker's market, and shoulder season is where brand and loyalty are built.

 What changed in 2025